What Is Relapse, and Why Does It Happen?

 We Can Help

 If you or a loved one has relapsed, we can help.
-At Footprints to Recovery, we use evidence-based therapies and alternative approaches that address the reasons behind your substance abuse.
+At Footprints to Recovery, we use research-based therapies and alternative approaches that address the reasons behind your substance abuse.
 We’ll help you identify the situations that led to relapse, learn from them, and move forward.
 You’ll work with a therapist and case manager to develop a thorough relapse prevention plan that supports long-term recovery.

 Our addiction treatment programs provide a full continuum of care that includes: